OpeningDesign/AECO_Contracts_and_Proposals/Out-in-the-Open/Master Proposal/_Master Proposal.md

 	- SF does not include basement or garage
 - 2 Stories tall
 - Nice large kitchen
+- Living room (I assume you would like one)
-- (3) bedrooms total including the master bedroom
+- (4) bedrooms total including the master bedroom
-	- (2) bedrooms upstairs
+	- (3) bedrooms upstairs
+		- (1) bath on 2nd floor
 - Master bedroom on the 1st floor
 	- Walk in closets
 	- dedicated bathroom
+- 1/2 bath on main floor
+- Basement - to be finished later
+	- (1) finished bathroom
 - Looking for a design similar to
 	- [https://www.movoto.com/waunakee-wi/1409-danbury-bay-waunakee-wi-53597/pid_xla36l0gqh/](https://www.movoto.com/waunakee-wi/1409-danbury-bay-waunakee-wi-53597/pid_xla36l0gqh/)